-Chickpea (Cicer arietinum L.) has two major commercial closes or seed types that are grown in Saskatchewan; Desi and Kabuli.
+Chickpea (Cicer arietinum L.) has two major commercial classes or seed types that are grown in Saskatchewan: Desi and Kabuli.
 Desi type has smaller, angular seeds with thicker colored seed coats and colored flowers.
-Kabuli types have larger seed size that is more rounded in shape with thinner cream-coloured seed coat and white flowers.
-All seeds have a protruding seedling root tip that forms a distinctive “beak”.
+Kabuli types have a larger seed size that is more rounded in shape with a thinner cream-coloured seed coat and white flowers.
+All seeds have a protruding seed root tip that forms a distinctive “beak”.

-Plants range in height from 30 centimetres (cm) to 70 cm.
+Plants range in height from 30 centimetres (cm) to 70 cm (12 to 28 inches).
 The plants are erect with natural resistance to lodging.
-The pods are short and inflated and contain one to two seeds.
-The pods are relatively shatter resistant.
-The bushel weight of chickpea is 60 pounds.
+The shatter resistant pods are short and inflated and contain one to two seeds.
+The bushel weight of chickpeas is 60 pounds.

-Chickpea is heat tolerant and thrives under good moisture conditions with daytime temperatures between 21°C and 29°C, and nighttime temperatures are between 18°C and 21°C. However temperatures of 35°C and higher cause stress during early flowering and pod development.
+Chickpeas are heat tolerant and thrive under good moisture conditions with daytime temperatures between 21°C and 29°C, and nighttime temperatures between 18°C and 21°C. However temperatures of 30°C and higher cause stress during early flowering and pod development.
 It is relatively drought tolerant as its long taproot (often greater than a meter in depth) can access water from a greater depth than other pulse crops.

-Chickpea grows best on well drained soils with lighter soil texture, neutral pH and with about 15 to 25 cm of growing season rainfall.
+Chickpeas grow best on well drained soils with lighter soil texture, neutral pH, and with about 15 to 25 cm (5.9 to 9.8 inches) of growing season rainfall.
 It is best adapted to the Brown and Dark Brown soil zones in Saskatchewan.
-Chickpea is not well adapted to saline soils or to high-moisture areas.
-It is also not well suited to soils with high clay content or areas where soils are slow to warm in the spring.
-Chickpea does not tolerate wet or waterlogged soils.
+Chickpeas are not well adapted to saline soils or to high-moisture areas.
+They are also not well suited to soils with high clay content or areas where soils are slow to warm in the spring.
+Chickpeas do not tolerate wet or waterlogged soils.

-Two serious production limitations in Saskatchewan are the long growing season requirement for current varieties and the high risk of ascochyta blight, an extremely aggressive disease.
-Planting chickpea outside the areas of best adaptation has proven to be very risky due to delayed maturity, high green seed content, and destructive disease infections.
+Two serious production limitations in Saskatchewan are the long growing season requirement for current varieties and the high risk of Ascochyta blight, an extremely aggressive disease.
+Planting chickpeas outside the areas of best adaptation has proven to be very risky due to delayed maturity, high green seed content, and destructive disease infections.

-Chickpea can be planted on either summerfallow or stubble in the Brown Soil Zone and on stubble in the Dark Brown Soil Zone.
+Chickpeas can be planted on either summerfallow or stubble in the Brown Soil Zone and on stubble in the Dark Brown Soil Zone.
 Planting on stubble fields tends to reduce vegetative growth and results in moisture stress to hasten maturity.
-Due to the indeterminate growth habit of chickpea, plants can regrow late in the season after rain showers or in the absence of a killing frost.
-There are no management practices to overcome the problem of late vegetative regrowth.
+Due to the indeterminate growth habit of chickpeas, plants can regrow late in the season after rain showers or in the absence of a killing frost.
+In some cases, application of glyphosate may have limited success in halting late season growth.